-The Bachelor of Science in Applied Statistics is housed within the College of Natural
+The Bachelor of Science in Applied Statistics is housed within the College of Science,

-and Health Sciences.
-The degree, which has two tracks -- actuarial science and data
+Technology, Engineering, and Mathematics.
+The degree, which has two tracks -- actuarial

-science, is tailored to professionals who may be working with data and statistics
+science and data science, is tailored to professionals who may be working with data

 During the program, you will receive training in applied statistical procedures, analytics, data visualization, essential mathematical skills, computer programming with popular data analysis tools (SAS, R, Python, SQL, etc.), as well as interpreting insights from analysis effectively to a wider audience.